AceLysnd/Stack-CPP/README.md

 # Stack-CPP

-Simple stack program using C++ / CPP
+Simple stack program using C++ / CPP,
 Feel free to use ^_^

 --------------------------------------------